xutingkarry/GCNTransDTA/README.md

 ```

 This returns the model achieving the best MSE for validation data throughout the training and performance results of the model on testing data.
+For example, it returns two files model_GATNet_davis.model and result_GATNet_davis.csv when running GATNet on Davis data.